 Over the past few months I’ve had some shoulder pain, likely brought on by hours in front of the computer, so I visited my osteopath last week for some help.
 We chatted for a few minutes, and I told her about my shoulder and the causes I suspected—mainly that my life is a little out of balance, and I’m spending way too much time sitting at a desk lately.

 As she moved my arm around, pushing here, pulling there, she asked about my workout habits.
 “I’m out of whack,” I told her.
-“I do yoga 3 or 4 times a week, but I haven’t lifted a weight since the gyms closed.
+“I do yoga 3 or 4 times a week, but I haven’t lifted a weight since the gyms closed because of Covid.
 It’s been months.
 I’ve really got to get balanced again.”